Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Calculate Required Capacity

-Start with your peak storage volume.
-Then factor in product type, turnover rate, and growth projections.
-A common mistake is sizing for today’s volume — without allowing for business growth over the next 5–10 years.
+Start with your peak storage volume, then factor in product type, turnover rate, and growth projections.
+A common mistake is sizing for today’s volume without allowing for business growth over the next 5–10 years.
 Spinel Dynamics designs cold rooms with sensible expansion headroom built in.

 Determine Operating Temperature

 Be specific about the temperature you need.
-Fresh meat chillers typically operate at 0°C to +4°C. Dairy and produce chillers run at +2°C to +8°C. Meanwhile, blast freezers operate at -25°C to -40°C, and standard freezers hold at -18°C to -22°C. Pharmaceutical cold rooms require very tight tolerances.
+Fresh meat chillers typically operate at 0°C to +4°C. Dairy and produce chillers run at +2°C to +8°C. Blast freezers operate at -25°C to -40°C, and standard freezers hold at -18°C to -22°C. Pharmaceutical cold rooms require very tight tolerances.
 Each requirement drives different equipment selection.

 Specify Panel Thickness Correctly